wdi-sg/project-1/README.md

 version 0.8.0:(4/10/2017) added:
 * working timer, grid is removed when timer reach zero.
 * better visual design
-* check if after swapped, there is any match, if no, should change back two elements swapped.
+* check when after swapping the elements if there is no match, it should change back.
 * able to change character image based on score
 * increase grid to 5x5